ebw44/plotly-resampler/docs/sphinx/getting_started.rst

 .. tip::

-    The ``FigureWidgetResampler`` graph will not be automatically redrawn after adjusting the fig its `hf_data` property,.
+    The ``FigureWidgetResampler`` graph will not be automatically redrawn after adjusting its `hf_data` property,.
 The redrawing can be triggered by manually calling either:

     * :func:`FigureWidgetResampler.reload_data <plotly_resampler.figure_resampler.FigureWidgetResampler.reload_data>`, which keeps the current-graph range.